pajlads/DinkPlugin/docs/json-examples.md

 }
 ```

+The possible values for `extra.category` correspond to the [`LootRecordType`](https://github.com/runelite/api.runelite.net/blob/master/http-api/src/main/java/net/runelite/http/api/loottracker/LootRecordType.java) enum.

-`killCount` is only specified for NPC loot with the base RuneLite Loot Tracker plugin enabled.
+`killCount` is only specified for NPC/EVENT loot with the base RuneLite Loot Tracker plugin enabled.

 The items are valued at GE prices (when possible) if the user has not disabled the `Use actively traded price` base RuneLite setting.
 Otherwise, the store price of the item is used.

+The `extra.party` field is only populated for raids loot (i.e., COX, TOA, TOB).

 ### Slayer